SnakiestCarrot/PokemonTeamBuilder/README.md

 These files are made to be the communication layer between the js model and the react views.
 They mostly handle sending data and functions back and forth.

-### firebaseTestPresenter.jsx:
+### browsePresenter.jsx
-A temporary presenter for implementing and debugging adding and removing data from and to firebase.
+The presenter responsible for presenting the list of all user teams.

 ### inspectPresenter.jsx:
 A presenter for the pokemon inspect interface.
 This is the presenter for the view that shows when pressing the inspect button in the team builder view and other areas of the project.